zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/05-sinhala-amazon.md

 Paganachabha consciousness, or mythology, or by man, or by action or scrupulous neither in sight nor in sight nor in fit.
 Nouveth.

-[APZ 34.2] (#apz34 .2) {#apz34 .2 .ref .apz} "Location” is in Hell Location (here
+[APZ 34.2] (#apz34 .2) {#apz34 .2 .ref .apz} "Location" is in Hell Location (here
 (3 4) 6) Must apply)

 [APZ 34.3] (#apz34 .3) {#apz34 .3 .ref .apz} "discreet or sil and water or himself
-It does not think that the skin is, and he is a heater” or a shy one.
+It does not think that the skin is, and he is a heater" or a shy one.
 Similarities (ii) He shall be absent from the nation or tribe, or caste, or from the Ru Cupa or from wealth or learning, or by craftsmanship or college or by grade or by opinion or by certain facts of the material.

 [APZ 34.4] (#apz34 .4) {#apz34 .4 .ref .apz} "Whoever or Wish
-Think not” a heater will not reproach himself. from the nation or from the victim or (here 2 (ii) must be applied) from the other object or A heater does not think.
+Think not" a heater will not reproach himself. from the nation or from the victim or (here 2 (ii) must be applied) from the other object or A heater does not think.
 Higher does not think.

 [Msdiv 35] (#msdiv35) {#msdiv35 .ref .msdiv} (5 - 5)

-[APZ 35.1] (#apz35 .1) {#apz35 .1 .ref .apz} "Except Spirit Views”
+[APZ 35.1] (#apz35 .1) {#apz35 .1 .ref .apz} "Except Spirit Views"
-“Except Spirit Views” means “Except Spirit Views”
+"Except Spirit Views" means "Except Spirit Views"
-Is to dismiss himself, and “leave self-sight” from himself.
+Is to dismiss himself, and "leave self-sight" from himself.
 Apart from the spirit view, the cravings are viewed as a paranormalization The ladda is sticking down, and destroys it and destroys them, and flatten them.
 Provisions are not tightened by maneuver, but not including paralyzed Not.

 [APZ 35.2] (#apz35 .2) {#apz35 .2 .ref .apz} "Hemly discreet or associate
-Does not” is a word from the Ash Societies of Consciousness, or from the Consciousness of the Cravings or Cravings or optical miracle or does not do nouveau.
+Does not" is a word from the Ash Societies of Consciousness, or from the Consciousness of the Cravings or Cravings or optical miracle or does not do nouveau.

 [APZ 35.3] (#apz35 .3) {#apz35 .3.ref .apz} "Heathly among the people
-“Not a Behavior”
+"Not a Behavior"
 Among the two views, no one among the bearers of view Not among the holders of ideas, among the likes and among the cult Going to Prejudice by Elections among the Inspirers of the No-Optics